-Responsibility is becoming increasingly important, and sustainable tourism is widely discussed.
-Responsibly outdoors refers to activities in the nature and their impact on both nature and the society at large.
+Responsibly outdoors refers to activities in the nature and their impact on both nature and other hikers and local land-owners.
 A responsible hiker is environmentally friendly, respects nature, and acts in a responsible manner leaving no traces in the nature.

-According to everyman’s right, or the right to roam, you are allowed to walk, ski and cycle everywhere in the Finnish nature, but not on private yards, irrespective of who owns the land.
+According to everyman’s right, or the right to roam, you can walk, ski and cycle everywhere in the Finnish nature, but not on private yards, irrespective of who owns the land.
 Everyman’s right means also that you are allowed to camp temporarily, pick wild berries, mushrooms and plants that are not protected, go angling, icefishing, boating, swimming, and wash yourself in the waters in an environmentally friendly way.
-More information on what is allowed and not allowed can be found in this blog Everyman’s Rights.
+More information on what is allowed and not allowed can be found on Visit Finland’s article on Everyman’s Rights.
 These rights are also applicable to foreigners.

-When walking on nature trails, dogs must be kept on a lead at all times throughout the year.
+When walking on nature trails, dogs must always be kept on a lead throughout the year.
 Nature trails are open for use on foot only.
 Cycling, for example, wears down the soil on the trails and makes wet areas inaccessible to walkers.

-When hiking in winter, maintenance issues need to be taken into account.
+When hiking in winter, maintenance issues need to be considered.
 In many places, there is no winter maintenance so the terrain can be rough or even dangerous.
-Please get acquainted with the conditions well ahead in order to be able to evaluate possible risks.
+Please get acquainted with the conditions well ahead to be able to evaluate possible risks.

 The paths that serve as hiking trails in the summer often turn into ski tracks in the winter.
 During the skiing season, you cannot walk on paths that are used as tracks for cross-country skiing as it will damage the track.
 Walking on ski tracks can also be dangerous as the speed of skiers may be high.